Board of Directors

 • Dr. Shelley Denny, Unama’ki Institute of Natural Resources

-• Todd Hoskin, CEO of Ulnooweg Development Group Inc.
+• Todd Hoskin, Ulnooweg Development Group Inc.

 Chief Wilbert Marshall, Board Chair